OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 - Product
 ---

 Deployment tools like build servers, image repositories and deployment targets come in different shapes and sizes.
 Octopus Deploy makes deployments easier by supporting a range of tools though a clear user interface.
-I show you some deployment tools and how Octopus fits with them in this blog.
+In this blog, I show you some deployment tools and how Octopus fits with them.

 ## Build Servers

 The role of a build server is to take raw code, build it, and package it into a form ready for deployment.
 This can be done through YAML files.
 I build and push a sample web application called Random Quotes to two container registries: Docker Hub and Google Container Registry.

-The repository I used is from the Octopus Deploy [samples repository](https://github.com/OctopusSamples/RandomQuotes-JS).
-Each build server requires a configuration folder in the root level containing a YAML  file.
+[I used the Random Quotes repository from Octopus Deploy Samples](https://github.com/OctopusSamples/RandomQuotes-JS).Each build server needed a configuration folder in the root level containing a YAML  file.
 The repository stores access keys to the build server and container registry.
 These keys are used in the YAML file to authenticate, build and push an image.
 I used Github Actions to push to the Google Content Registry and Travis CI and CircleCI to push to DockerHub.
 Build servers are interchangable and they can push to any content registry.

 ### Github Actions